 It is the parent's responsibility to ensure that all medicines are in date and suitable for use.
 The member of staff receiving the medicines will check the items against the information stated on the form, and place the items in the approved secure storage location, clearly named and labelled.
 Where a child is prescribed emergency medicines (e.g. inhalers, Epipen) it will be securely stored in a location that is easily available if required in an emergency, including during any external activity or trip.
-If required, the temperature of the facility used to store any medicines, including a medicines fridge, will be recorded on a daily basis to ensure that the required temperature is maintained.
+If required, the temperature of the facility used to store any medicines, including a medicines fridge (2-8 degrees C), will be recorded on the administration of medicines form on a daily basis to ensure that the required temperature is maintained.